Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus17/08/2025

-The European Union (EU) is trying to prevent the United States from targeting the bloc’s digital regulations, the Financial Times reported on August 17, as the two sides work out the final details of a joint statement to formalize a trade deal reached last month.
+The European Union (EU) is trying to prevent the US from targeting the bloc's digital regulations, the Financial Times reported on August 17, as the two sides work out the final details of a joint statement to formalize a trade deal reached last month.

-According to informed sources, disagreements over wording related to "non-tariff barriers" were one of the reasons for the delay in releasing the joint statement.
+According to informed sources, disagreements over wording related to "non-tariff barriers" were among the reasons for the delay in releasing the joint statement.

-The US side believes that the EU's landmark Digital Services Act (DSA) is also among these barriers and Washington wants to leave open the possibility of concessions on this front.
+The US side believes that the EU's landmark Digital Services Act (DSA) is also among these barriers and Washington wants to leave the door open to concessions on this front.

-The US argues that the DSA stifles freedom of expression and imposes costs on US tech companies.
-However, the European Commission has said that relaxing the rules is an unacceptable “red line.”
+The US argues that the DSA stifles free speech and imposes costs on US tech companies.
+However, the European Commission has said that loosening the rules is an unacceptable “red line”.

-The Financial Times quoted an unnamed US official as saying that until the joint statement was completed, President Donald Trump had no plans to sign an executive order to reduce tariffs on imported EU cars from 27.5% to 15%.
+The Financial Times quoted an unnamed US official as saying that until the joint statement is completed, President Donald Trump has no plans to sign an executive order to reduce tariffs on imported EU cars from 27.5% to 15%.

 The European Commission had previously predicted that Mr. Trump would sign the executive order on August 15.